tgulu/Green-House-Projects/README.md

 ### Contact & Community

 - Information on how artists can collaborate with Greenhouse Project.
-- Contact form for inquiries.
-- Social media integration.
+- Social Media and Contact integration.

 ## Image of Website